projectcontour/contour/design/external-processing-design.md

 // to be a "root".
 type VirtualHost struct {
   ...
+	// ExternalProcessing defines a external processing filter and the policy
-	// ExtProc which allow to act on HTTP traffic in a flexible way
+	// to act on HTTP traffic in a flexible way.
-	// and the policy for fine-grained at VirtualHost level.
 	//
 	// +optional
-	ExtProc *ExternalProcessor `json:"extProc,omitempty"`
+	ExternalProcessing *ExternalProcessing `json:"externalProcessing,omitempty"`

 }

 // Route contains the set of routes for a virtual host. type Route struct {
   ...
-    // ExtProcPolicy updates the external processing policy that were set
-	// on the root HTTPProxy object for client requests/responses
+	// ExternalProcessing override/disable the policy to act on HTTP traffic for the specific route in a flexible way.
 	//
 	// +optional
-	ExtProcPolicy *ExtProcPolicy `json:"extProcPolicy,omitempty"`
+	ExternalProcessing *ExternalProcessing `json:"externalProcessing,omitempty"`

 }
 ```